-White bed sheets turn yellow with age and usage because of the skin-care products, lotions, body oils and sweat that work their way between the sheets and cling to its cotton fibers.
+Are your bed sheets looking a lot more yellow than they did when you bought them?
+White bed sheets turn yellow because of age and regular usage as well as skin-care products, lotions, body oils, and sweat from your body.
+They work their way between the white sheets and cling to its cotton fibers.
 Adding bleach to the laundry load can yellow them even more because of oxidation and bleach's reaction with your body's fluids.

 Green Whitening Method

-Fill a top-load washer 1/3 full with hot water, 1 cup of oxygen bleach, 1 cup powdered dishwasher detergent, 1 cup of laundry detergent and 1/2 cup of borax, and agitate the ingredients until they are thoroughly mixed.
-Add the sheets to the load and finish adding the hot water until full.
+Wring most of the water out of the sheets and put them in the washing machine with detergent like normal.
 Allow the machine to go through the wash and rinse cycles.
-When it is done, set the washer on the rinse cycle one final time.
-Hang the sheets outside to dry in the sun, softening in the dryer to remove wrinkles or stiffness.
+When it's done, set the washer on the rinse cycle one final time.
+Hang the sheets outside to dry in the sun, softening them in the dryer to remove wrinkles or stiffness.

 Preventing Yellowed Sheets

 Many natural bleaching options can keep your sheets white each time you wash them.
 Wash your sheets frequently to prevent yellowing and add one of the following bleaching agents to the load:

 Only wash white sheets and linens in the load; don't add colored items to the mix.
 Avoid overloading the washing machine, which can make it difficult to get the sheets clean.
 Hang the freshly washed outside in the sun to dry on a clothesline.